-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period from to

-Commission File Number: 000-55406

-Nightfood Holdings, Inc.

-(Exact name of registrant as specified in its charter)

-Nevada 46-3885019 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 520 White Plains Road, Suite 500 Tarrytown, New York 10591 (Address of Principal Executive Offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non-accelerated filer

-Accelerated filer

-Smaller reporting company

-Emerging growth company

-\times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12(b)-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Nightfood Holdings, Inc Common Stock NGTF OTCQB

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
-At May 20, 2020, the registrant had outstanding 60,363,666 shares of common stock.
+\Box TRANSITION REPORT PURSUANT TO SECT TION 13 OR 15(D) OF THE SE CURITIES EXCHANGE ACT OF 193 34 For the Transition Pe riod from to Commis sion File Number: 000-55406 ghtfood Holdings, Inc. registrant as specified in its chart eer) Nevada 46-3885019 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 520 White Plains Road, Suite 500 Tarrytown, New York 10591 (Address of Principal Executive Offices) (Zip Code) (Registrant's tel 888-888-6444 ephone number, including area co ode) Indicate by check mark whether the registrant (1) has filed all reports required months (or for such shorter period that the registrant was required to file such Indicate by check mark whether the registrant has submitted electronically an posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) durand post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, a company.
+See the definitions of "large accelerated filer," "accelerated filer," Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has accounting standards provided pursuant to Section 13(a) of the Exchange Act. ransition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined i n Rule 12(b)-2 of the Exchange A act).
+Yes□ No ⊠ Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Nightfood Holdings, Inc Common Stock NGTF OTCQ B Indicate the number of shares outstanding of each of the registrant's classe outstanding 66,741,706 shares of common stock. s of common stock, as of the lat test practicable date.
+At November 20, 2 2020, the registrant had